amendes/PID/README.md

 # PID
-Simple Simulation for implementation of a PDI controller
+Simple Simulation for implementation of a PID controller